All Episodes

 Completely bogus.

-So really nothing has changed.
+So really, nothing has changed.

-I mean, yeah, they're they're exposing the lies of generations ago, but then they're weaving new lies today that are patterned off the same lies from 1963.
+I mean, yeah, they're exposing the lies of generations ago, but then they're weaving new lies today that are patterned off the same lies from 1963.

 So again, nothing really has changed, and we're being lied to today.